home-sweet-gnome/dash-to-panel/README.md

 ##
 ### Credits

+This extension is developed and maintained by [@jderose9](https://github.com/jderose9) and [@charlesg99](https://github.com/charlesg99).

-Much of the code in this extension comes from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html).
+Significant portions of code in this extension were derived from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html).

-Additional credits: This extension leverages the work for [ZorinOS Taskbar](https://github.com/ZorinOS/zorin-taskbar) used in [ZorinOS](https://zorinos.com/) to allow the dash from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html) to be embedded in the Gnome main panel.
+Additional credits: This extension leverages the work for [ZorinOS Taskbar](https://github.com/ZorinOS/zorin-taskbar) (used in [ZorinOS](https://zorinos.com/)) to show window previews and allow the dash from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html) to be embedded in the Gnome main panel.
 Code to set anchor position taken from [Thoma5/gnome-shell-extension-bottompanel](https://github.com/Thoma5/gnome-shell-extension-bottompanel).
 Pattern for moving panel contents based on [Frippery Move Clock](http://frippery.org/extensions/) by R M Yorston.
 Ideas for recursing child actors and assigning inline styles are based on code from the extension [StatusAreaHorizontalSpacing](https://bitbucket.org/mathematicalcoffee/status-area-horizontal-spacing-gnome-shell-extension).